Particular/docs.particular.net/get-started.md

 reviewed: 2016-12-05
 ---

-There is a variety of starting points for NServiceBus and the platform.
+There is a variety of starting points for NServiceBus and the Platform.
 The path taken will depend on an individual's specific experience and preferences for learning.

 ## High Level Content